“I’m Larry Chase. I’m Chris Collins’ partner, and as you know, Chris is Dr. Longworth’s lawyer.”

 I’ve been talking lately about the Second Law of Thermodynamics, which holds that a system has to keep taking in energy from the outside, or it slides into entropy, a static state where all of the energy is used up, and turned into forms you can’t use anymore.
 On Dark Shadows, that new energy has come in the form of narrative collisions, but if they’re running out of suitable horror stories, then they basically have four options.

 #1.
 Science-fiction.
 They’re practically there already; they’ve done mad scientists, time travel, parallel dimensions and Flowers for Algernon, and they’re going to take a trip into the future pretty soon.
 Up until now, Professor Stokes has been deployed as an occult expert, but you could easily retune him into an inventor, or a replicant hunter.
 Ray Bradbury is doing a mix of horror and sci-fi anyway, you could try that.
-It’s hard to picture UFOs flying over Collinwood, but you wouldn’t think Vicki could possibly have a starring role in The Crucible, until they did it.
+It’s hard to picture UFOs flying over Collinwood, but you wouldn’t have thought it was possible that they could do The Crucible with Vicki in a starring role, until they did it.

 #2.
 Start acting like a soap opera again.
 Soap operas are designed to be perpetual story machines, fed by a slow but steady influx of new characters, new secrets and long-lost children.
 No, it doesn’t look like they’ll ever get back to Vicki’s addled family tree, and we’ve run out of Stoddards, but now they have Quentin, who spent the last seven decades drinking brandy and sleeping with whoever’s available.
 Quentin has dozens of illegitimate children — brand-new Collinses, by the fistful — and they’re waiting just outside the studio door, checking their watches and drinking brandy.
 Go let one in, preferably a sexy one.
 Just kidding; they’re all sexy.